Silviyanancy/Dockerfile-Generation-using-LLM/README.md

 ![DockerFile Generation in CLI](outputs/Phase1_2.png)

 ## Phase 2 - Working with Prompt in UI (HTML&JS)

-This is a lightweight Flask web application that uses a local Large Language Model (LLM) via [Ollama](https://ollama.com) to generate Dockerfiles automatically based on natural language prompts.

 - Generate a basic Dockerfile for a Python project using Flask, using a local LLM (like `mistral:7b-instruct`)
 - Interface includes a simple frontend built with HTML and JavaScript